system76/docs/content/audio.md

 alsa-info
 ```

-When the script is finished gathering information, type <kbd>y</kbd> and press Enter to upload your output to the ALSA website, then send the link to Support.
+When the script is finished gathering information, type <kbd>y</kbd> and press <kbd>Enter</kbd> to upload your output to the ALSA website, then send the link to Support.

 ![ALSA-info](images/audio/alsa-info.png)